MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 * The event history which includes a stack of PlayStream Events
 * The title Authentication Context
 * A boolean that indicates whether a Playsteam event is sent as part of the function being executed
-* The functions arguements used when calling the script
+* The functions argument used when calling the script

 ```C#
 // Models via Scheduled task